Nikita0605/taskflow-docs/README.md

 ---

-## Administrators
+# Installation Guide

-If you are responsible for installing, configuring, or maintaining TaskFlow environments, start with the **Installation Guide**.
+The Installation Guide explains how to set up and configure TaskFlow environments.

-The Installation Guide covers system requirements, installation procedures, application configuration, verification steps, and troubleshooting.
+It covers the requirements, installation process, application configuration, deployment verification, and troubleshooting steps required to prepare TaskFlow for use.

 Start here: